Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mansfield, placing the area among the bottom 25% of areas assessed nationally

 Mansfield has averaged approximately 11 new dwelling approvals each year over the past five financial years, totalling 57 homes.
-As of FY26, 3 approvals have been recorded.
-Over these five years, an average of 2.1 people per year moved to the area for each new home constructed, indicating strong demand that supports property values.
-New homes are being built at an average expected construction cost value of $390,000, which is moderately above regional levels, suggesting a focus on quality construction.
+As of FY26, 5 approvals have been recorded.
+Over these five years, an average of 2.1 people moved to the area per new home constructed, indicating strong demand which may support property values.
+New homes are being built at an average expected construction cost value of $390,000, moderately above regional levels, suggesting a focus on quality construction.

 Frequently Asked Questions - Development